borysrybak/real-time-face-analytics/README.md

     }
     ```

     2.3.
-Handling events with results of frames and data (read more about **EventAggregator** in Caliburn.Micro):
+Handle the events with results of frames and data (read more about **EventAggregator** in Caliburn.Micro):

     - creating events
       - [FaceAttributesResultEvent.cs](RealTimeFaceAnalytics.Core/Events/FaceAttributesResultEvent.cs)